-Requisite: Introductory level Drawing or Printmaking I or permission of the instructor.
+Requisite: Introductory level Drawing or Printmaking I or consent of the instructor.
 Limited to 10 students.
-Fall semester.
+Omitted 2023 - 2024.
 Senior Resident Artist Garand.2022-23: Offered in Fall 2022

-A studio course that will emphasize compositional development by working from memory, imagination, literature and abstractions derived from nature and other works of art and life.
-The use of a wide variety of media will be encouraged including, but not limited to, drawing, painting, printmaking and collage.
+A studio course that will emphasize compositional development by working from memory, imagination, literature and abstractions derived from nature and other works of visual art.
+The Students will be encouraged to explore a wide variety of media including, but not limited to, drawing, painting, printmaking, sculpture and collage.
 Students will be required to create an independent body of work over the course of the semester which explores their individual direction in pictorial construction.
-In addition to this independent project, course work will consist of slide lectures, individual and group critiques, in-class studio experiments and field trips.

 (Offered as ARHA 335 and FAMS 335) This intermediate production course surveys the outer limits of cinematic expression and provides an overview of creative 16mm film production.
 We will begin by making cameraless projects through drawing, painting and scratching directly onto the film strip before further exploring the fundamentals of 16mm technology, including cameras, editing and hand-processing.
 While remaining aware of our creative choices, we will invite chance into our process and risk failure, as every experiment inevitably must.